jaredkrinke/sic1/sic1-assembly.md

 # SIC-1 Assembly Language
+SIC-1 Assembly Language is used in the programming game SIC-1 to program a computer of the same name.

+More information about SIC-1 is available here: [README.md](README.md)

 ## Single Instruction Computer Mark 1 (SIC-1)
 The SIC-1 is an 8-bit computer with 256 bytes of memory.
 Programs are written in SIC-1 Assembly Language.